osphere/awesomo/README.md

 awesomo
 =======

-The awesomo test project :)
+The awesomo testo project :)